TL;DR

 To enforce compliance, include:

-Example: “Team registration is not complete until official housing is booked.”
+Example: "Team registration is not complete until official housing is booked."
 It eliminates confusion and sets the tone early.
 Then, make enforcement part of the flow by holding schedules until housing compliance is confirmed.
-That simple rule turns compliance into a built-in expectation rather than an afterthought.

 Protect your inventory and your data by locking in the booking process.
 Teams should only book through your approved platform.
 No calls to hotels.
 No third-party sites.